13o-bbr-bbq/machine_learning_security/Recommender/README.md

 ## Description

 PyRecommender has two subsystems.
-1) Investigator
+* Investigator
-2) Recommender
+* Recommender

 ### Investigator

-Investigator investigates possibility of vulnerability while crawling target web apps.
+**Investigator** investigates possibility of vulnerability while crawling target web apps.
 In the detail, it sends crafted HTTP requests to each query parameters.
 And, it vectorizes output places of parameter values and escaping type of symbols / script strings for RXSS.

 ### Recommender

-Recommender creates inspection strings using vectorized values by Investigator and recommends its to security engineers.
-By the way, Recommender has recommendation engine realized by Machine learning (Multilayer perceptron).
+**Recommender** creates inspection strings using vectorized values by Investigator and recommends its to security engineers.
+By the way, Recommender has recommendation engine realized by **Machine learning (Multilayer perceptron)**.

+#### Examples
 ```
 Recommender>python main.py http://192.168.0.6/
 Using Theano backend.